Majors open to

 How To Apply

-Applications for this program were due on Friday, March 9 at 1 pm (Week 8).
+Applications for this program were due by Friday, February 22 (Week 6) at 1pm.

 - Must have at least one term remaining upon return to ArtCenter